BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 alias make3="~/home/wmm24/public/make3/bin/make"
 ```

 This command allows you to use this version of make every time by entering the command `make3` whenever you are asked to run `make` below.
 If this version of make is preinstalled on your environment (for example, at `/opt/make3`), you can execute this command as `alias make3="/opt/make3/bin/make"`.

+Alternatively, you can download a 3.x version of make from the [make website](https://ftp.gnu.org/gnu/make/) and build the software yourself on your local computer architecture.

 Now, you can work entirely from your local computer and verify the results on your virtual machine!

 ### Step 1 - Building the Kernel